MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/onboard-project.md

 2. Target Tenant Reviewer 2 Email

 After providing the email addresses, select the **Click here to confirm the emails provided are real organization users from the company that owns the target tenant, not out-sourced users** field.
-Learn more at [Data sharing consent](data-sharing-consent.md).

 Once the details are entered, choose the **Create Project** button.

 > [!NOTE]
 > When you choose the **Create Project** button, an email is sent to both target tenant reviewers for them to approve the project access along with the direct link and other details.
 While the project is created in the background, the details such as the name of the customer tenant and telemetry insights will not be resolved until the customer tenant reviewers approve the access.
-The person that creates the project will be able to cancel the request and change approver emails from the **Admin &gt; Data Consent** option page after the project has been created.
+The person that creates the project can cancel the request and change approver emails from the **Data Consent** page after the project has been created.
+Learn more at [Data sharing consent](data-sharing-consent.md).

 ## Feedback or questions?

-Send your feedback/queries to [ftd365ip-support@microsoft.com](mailto:ftd365ip-support@microsoft.com).
+Send your feedback or questions to [ftd365ip-support@microsoft.com](mailto:ftd365ip-support@microsoft.com).